llfbandit/app_links/README.md

 **Warning:**

-If you have a custom AppDelegate with overriden methods either:
+If you have a custom AppDelegate with overridden methods either:
 - application(_:willFinishLaunchingWithOptions:)
 - or application(_:didFinishLaunchingWithOptions:)